yuanchaiyc/Ling471/questions.md

 ## Asking questions on the Discussion Board ##

-Asking questions on the Discussion Board on Canvas is very important for your success in this class.
+Asking questions on the Discussion Board on Canvas is very important for your **and others'** success in this class.
 Here's how to do it best.

 1. Post a question if you are stuck for ~15 minutes.
 1. When asking the question: